What Are Mesothelioma Clinical Trials?

 Mesothelioma Clinical Trials Improve Survival

-Sometimes, a clinical trial results in a breakthrough, which can change the way doctors approach cancer treatment.
+Sometimes, a mesothelioma clinical trial results in a breakthrough, which can change the way doctors approach cancer treatment.
 For example, research studies led to FDA approval of the first mesothelioma chemotherapy option and the more recent Tumor-Treating Fields.
 The trial results that led to FDA approval showed improved overall survival over 6 months.

 Although there is no cure for mesothelioma, successful clinical trial therapies improve survival rates and quality of life.
 Many mesothelioma trials struggle to get enough participants to test a new drug or treatment.
 Joining a trial helps researchers get closer to developing a cure for mesothelioma.